snylum/recita/README.md

 I would like to have a "sections" feature but that's too complicated.
 I'll try that out next time.

 There is still some inconsistencies regarding style.css.
+I'll update it as soon as I have the time.